BlueDot BME680 Environmental and Gas Sensor

 • Measurement of VOC Concentration.
 You can detect high concentrations of VOCs in the surrounding air.
 The raw signal is a resistance value in ohms, which goes down with increasing VOC concentration.

 • 3.3V and 5V Power Supply.
-The on-board voltage regulator accepts anything from 2.6V to 5.5V to supply the BME680 sensor.
+The onboard voltage regulator accepts anything from 2.6V to 5.5V to supply the BME680 sensor.

 • SPI and I2C Communication.
 Depending on your project, you may choose between SPI and I2C protocols to communicate with the sensor.